epiforecasts/covid19_ct_pillar2/README.md

 ## Reproducing our results

 Once data access has been obtained run `scripts/fit_model.r`.
 Note that fitting the model may take up to 10 hours on a fast multi-core machine.
-Alternatively, simple render `report.Rmd` and this script will be called if results are not present.
+Alternatively, render `report.Rmd` and this script will be called if results are not present.